kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.8.3/kosli_attest_snyk.md

 ## Synopsis

 Report a snyk attestation to an artifact or a trail in a Kosli flow.
-Only SARIF snyk output is accepted.
-Snyk output can be for "snyk code test", "snyk container test", or "snyk iac test".

-The --scan-results .json file is analyzed and a summary of the scan results are reported to Kosli.

-By default, the --scan-results .json file is also uploaded to Kosli's evidence vault.
-You can disable that by setting --upload-results=false

 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell